srstevenson/nb-clean/README.md

 nb-clean check < notebook.ipynb
 ```

+To also check for empty cells, add the `--remove--empty` flag.

 `nb-clean` will exit with status code 0 if the notebook is clean, and status
 code 1 if it is not. `nb-clean` will also print details of cell execution
-counts, metadata, and outputs it finds.
+counts, metadata, outputs, and empty cells it finds.

 ## Copyright